travisolbrich/315-P2-Reversi/doc/DesignDocument.md

 ## Benefits, Assumptions, and Risks

 ###Benefits
 Highly modular design that allows for easy implementation of different AI's, rules, and even games.
 Could easily switch to implement a new game, and modify reversi with additional rules, or modes.
+This modularity will allow multiple play styles and difficulty settings to be implemented easily by the user via the GUI.
+The server will be able to handle multiple clients all running different games and settings as well as opponent matching in the lobby.
+This feature will enable the user/s to compete against eachother through the server from remote locations.

 ###Assumptions
 Currently the design assumes that clients who connect will be able to use the response data.

 ###Risks
 While any user may be able to connect via telnet at play that way, other standalone clients may not work depending on the InputController's HumanInputController implementation.
 If the other client cannot communicate properly, the game loop may become locked after recieving strange input.
 If special rules/boards are implemented, clients may become out of sync.
+Individual clients may need to pay some attendtion to their network security suits to allow access over the ports required to connect.